Rapunzel's Tangled Adventure season 1

-The first season of Tangled: The Series, renamed Rapunzel's Tangled Adventure following the season, premiered on March 24, 2017 and concluded on January 13, 2018.
-It begins nearly a week after the movie premiere Before Ever After.
+The first season of Rapunzel's Tangled Adventure (known as Tangled: The Series during this season) premiered on March 24, 2017 and concluded on January 13, 2018.
+It begins nearly two weeks after the movie premiere Before Ever After.

 Episodes

 Soundtrack

 Tangled: The Series (Music from the TV Series) is the second soundtrack album from the Tangled franchise.
 It was released on January 19, 2018, by Walt Disney Records.